Why Choose Fishing?

 A natural disaster or other less anticipated emergency can occur for an extended period of time.
 If shelves become bare and you do not live in an area known for hunting; fishing your local waters may be your best chance to stock up on your animal protein.

-This is a literal fact: there are plenty of fish in the sea...and rivers…and lakes.
+~This is a literal fact: there are plenty of fish in the sea...and rivers…and lakes.
 The population of any 1 species may vary due to overfishing, migration, or a bad spawn year; but in general terms there are plenty of edible species in most locations.
 Learn what fish are most plentiful in your state or county.

 Basic Fishing Tools & Gear